wmaynard/chat-service/README_ADMIN.md

 ### Announcements

 V1 had "sticky" messages.
 These lived in a special room that were piped out to new and existing Rooms as necessary, and were a pain to maintain and update.
-These have been dramatically simplified in V2 as a subtype of broadcast by simply omitting the `roomId`:
+These have been dramatically simplified in V2 as a subtype of broadcast by simply omitting the `roomId` and the `channel`:

 ```
 POST /admin/broadcast